FPCSJames/DeployWP/README.md

 Deploy WordPress with (almost) just a shell script.

-This script is somewhat tailored to our typical environment, but should work well on any reasonably high-quality shared host or better with cPanel.
+This script is somewhat tailored to our typical environment, but should work well on any reasonably high-quality shared host, VPS, or other environment with cPanel.

 ## Why not go fully wp-cli?
 I've opted to keep as much of this install script as is sane usable with just a bare shell and PHP in case wp-cli can't be effectively installed in your environment.
 While it's unlikely that you'd be able to run this script and not be able to run wp-cli as well, there's always that edge case.